-2. import java.io.*: Means all the classes of io package can be imported.
+2. import java.io.*: This means all the classes of io package can be imported.
 Java io package provides a set of input and output streams for reading and writing data to files or other input or output sources.

 3. class: The class contains the data and methods to be used in the program.
-Methods define the behaviour of the class.
+Methods define the behavior of the class.
 Class GFG has only one method Main in JAVA.

 4. static void Main(): static keyword tells us that this method is accessible without instantiating the class.

-5. void: keywords tells that this method will not return anything.
+5. void: keywords tell that this method will not return anything.
 The main() method is the entry point of our application.

 6. System.in: This is the standard input stream that is used to read characters from the keyboard or any other standard input device.